Space to Be: Finding Connection, Compassion, and Tools for Living Well with ADHD

 Build Connections & Find Community in Your ADHD Journey

-diagnosed or have long suspected your brain works differently, this group meets you
+Whether you’re newly diagnosed or have long had questions about how your brain works, this group meets you where you are with curiosity, tools, and community.

 Week 1: Understanding ADHD in Women